How to Format Dates in Power BI

 Please select the Date Column and right-click on it to open the context menu.
 Select the Transform option and select the formatting option.
 For now, we are selecting the Year.
 It means this property extracts and displays the Years from the Hire date.

-The second approach to Format Dates in Power BI Transform tab
+The second approach to Format Dates in the Power BI Transform tab

-Clicking the down arrow beside the Date show you the drop-down list of available Power BI date formats.
+Clicking the down arrow beside the Date shows you the drop-down list of available date formats.
 For the demo purpose, we are selecting Days in Month.

 From the below screenshot, you can see the date and Time in the Hire date column replaced by the total number of days in a month.

-The third approach to Format Dates from Add Column Tab
+The third approach to Format Dates from the Add Column Tab

 The above-specified approaches are replacing the existing column with the formatted date in Power BI.
 But, this approach adds an extra column for the formatted date.